Changing perceptions of apprenticeships

 reposition apprenticeships as first choice career paths in the minds of young people, aged 16-24 years, and key influencers including parents, teachers and careers advisors

 inspire young people to take the next step towards starting an apprenticeship.

 We’re mostly talking to young people, aged 16-24, who are making decisions about the career they want to pursue.
 But we’re also talking to:

-anyone considering re-entering the workforce or making a career change, because apprenticeships and traineeships are an excellent option for people of all ages
+anyone considering re-entering the workforce or making a career change, because apprenticeships are an excellent option for people of all ages

-parents and families who are helping potential trainees and apprentices make decisions about their future
+parents and families who are helping potential apprentices make decisions about their future

-careers advisors and VET coordinators who are providing advice about higher education and training
+career advisors and VET coordinators who are providing advice to students and career seekers about training options

 the wider community

 businesses employing, seeking or capable of employing apprentices.